roboscienceorg/book/source/Introduction/whatisrobot.rst

 percussion.
 The drummer could be made to play different rhythms and different drum patterns by moving the pegs to different locations.[8]

+..
+This figure is public domain.
 .. figure:: IntroductionFigures/Al-Jazari.jpg
-   :scale: 30%
+   :width: 40%
+   :align: center

    Al-Jazari’s Mechanical Musical Boat.
+[Wikipedia]_

 1495